-In addition to the extensive array of new initiatives and usual business activity conducted by the agencies that comprise the New Zealand SAR sector, the NZSAR Council has modest resources at its disposal to effect its goals and minimise the identified risks.
-The Council's National SAR Support Programme (NSSP) is approved annually by the Council and operated by the NZSAR Secretariat.
-It comprises projects and programmes of SAR support activity including: workshops and seminars, information and technology, documentation, exercises, research, reviews, prevention, training development and the operation of NZSAR Secretariat.
-In addition to the annual NSSP, the table below outlines the significant NZSAR initiatives planned for the 2017 - 2020 period.
+In addition to the extensive array of new initiatives and usual business activity conducted by the agencies that comprise the New Zealand's SAR sector, the NZSAR Council has modest resources at its disposal to support the development of New Zealand's SAR sector.

+The Council's National SAR Support Programme (NSSP) is approved annually by the Council and implemented by the NZSAR Secretariat.
+The NSSP comprises projects and programmes of non-operational SAR activities intended to advance NZSAR goals and to treat identified NZSAR risks.
+The NSSP varies annually and includes: workshops and seminars, information and technology, documentation, exercises, research, reviews, SAR prevention, training development, other initiatives and the operation of NZSAR Secretariat.